seannowotny/EcsPerformanceComparisons/README.md

 Rendering systems are currently GameObject-based and slow, but can be disabled by pressing the space bar.

 This project spawns 1000 Entities to match my own requirements.
-This is why the benchmarks results of different data-oriented solutions are so similar.
+This is why the benchmark results of different data-oriented solutions are so similar.

 With higher entity counts bigger differences should be become apparent.